MasteraSnackin/SustainBuildinsights/README.md

 The Genkit AI client is initialized in `src/ai/genkit.ts`.

-### Mapbox Static Images API

-The `src/components/property-insights/map-location.tsx` component uses the Mapbox Static Images API to display a map for the given postcode.
-- An access token (`NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`) must be provided in `.env.local`.
-- Optionally, a custom map style ID (`NEXT_PUBLIC_MAPBOX_STYLE_ID`) from [Mapbox Studio](https://www.mapbox.com/mapbox-studio) can be specified in `.env.local`.
-If not provided, it defaults to `mapbox/streets-v12`.
-If the access token is missing or invalid, a placeholder image is shown.
+### OpenStreetMap (Placeholder)

+The `src/components/property-insights/map-location.tsx` component currently uses a placeholder image for map visualization.
+This can be replaced with an integration with OpenStreetMap (e.g., using Leaflet.js or OpenLayers) to display interactive maps or fetch static map tiles.
+Administrative boundary data is simulated via the `getAdministrativeBoundaries` function in `src/services/patma.ts`, mimicking services like MapIt.

 ## Contributing